Proglang-Uni-Freiburg/minirust/README.md

 We now have translated our input, a list of patterns, to a list of deconstructed patterns.
 Next we need to implement to helper functions for our final `usefulness`-algorithm.
+From now we will refer to "deconstructed patterns" as "patterns".

 First we implement two small helper functions `all_constructors` for listing all constructors for a given pattern by the type it tries to cover and  `covered_by` to check if a pattern _covers_ (e.g. range includes another) the other pattern: